William Othello Wilson: Medal of Honor citation

 A more detailed citation was published in General Order 100, on December 17, 1891:

 December 30, 1890.
 Private (then Corporal) William O. Wilson, Troop I, 9th Cavalry: For gallantry in carrying a message for assistance through country occupied by the enemy, when the wagon train under escort of Captain Loud was attacked by hostile Sioux Indians, near the Pine Ridge Agency, South Dakota.

 Later life and death

 After desertion in 1893, Wilson returned to civilian life in Maryland, working as an upholsterer, a cook, and a carpenter; he married and had seven children.
-Wilson died on January 18, 1928, and is buried in Rose Hill Cemetery, Washington County, Maryland.
+Wilson died on January 18, 1928.

 Legacy

 In February 2003, Wilson's only surviving daughter, Anna V. Jones, donated her father's medal to the then new Maryland African American Museum Corporation.